The Scorpion's Tale: Production

+Director Werner Herzog guest starred as a pharmaceutical executive.
+When approached by the producers to appear, Herzog did not understand the request because he thought The Simpsons was a comic strip.
+He was sent a DVD of the show and thought the humor was "wonderful" and "subversive."
+He said he enjoyed working on the episode.
+Creator Matt Groening named Herzog one of his favorite guest stars.

-Jackie Mason was listed in the FOX press release as a guest star, but his lines were cut.
-Mason's character Rabbi Krustofsky is briefly seen in the episode jumping rope.
+Jackie Mason was listed in the FOX press release as a guest star, but was not credited in the episode.

 Cultural references

 The Wile E. Coyote and Road Runner series is parodied in the episode with a real coyote chasing a real roadrunner.
 The music playing during this scene is inspired by "The Dance of the Comedians" from The Bartered Bride by Bedřich Smetana.

 Mr. Burns sitting on a throne down by the seashore and failing to command the tide to obey him is a reference to the tale of king Cnut the Great as ruler of the waves.

-The song playing during the montage of Lisa walking through the desert is "Gassenhauer", composed by Carl Orff.
+The song playing during the montage of Lisa walking through the desert is "Gassenhauer," composed by Carl Orff.
 The orchestral music playing during the scenes of newly nice senior citizens playing outdoors is modeled on a theme from the first movement of Symphony No. 1 in D by Gustav Mahler.
 Ending credits music modeled on music by Thomas Newman from the closing credits from The Player.

 Walter Hotenhoffer reveals that he is actually Augustus Gloop from the Roald Dahl book Charlie and the Chocolate Factory saying, "Ja, it is true I am Gloop.
 Being stuck in that tube changed me in so many ways."